 As a surname, the name is rare as the only entry in various rolls was that of Robertus de Chesterfield and Agnes de Chasturfeld who both appeared in the Yorkshire Poll Tax Rolls of 1379.

 This web page shows only a small excerpt of our Cesterfield research.
-Another 413 words (30 lines of text) covering the years 1086, 1172, 1340, 1379 and 1500 are included under the topic Early Cesterfield History in all our PDF Extended History products and printed products wherever possible.
+Another 207 words (15 lines of text) covering the years 1086, 1172, 1340, 1379, 1500, 1451, 1452, 1428, 1431 and 1449 are included under the topic Early Cesterfield History in all our PDF Extended History products and printed products wherever possible.

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Cesterfield has been recorded under many different variations, including Chesterfield, Chasturfeld, Cestrefeld and others.

 For many English families, the political and religious disarray that shrouded England made the far away New World an attractive prospect.
 On cramped disease-ridden ships, thousands migrated to those British colonies that would eventually become Canada and the United States.
 Those hardy settlers that survived the journey often went on to make important contributions to the emerging nations in which they landed.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Cesterfield or a variant listed above: Henry Chesterfield who arrived in New York in 1854.

 - ^ Lewis, Samuel, A Topographical Dictionary of England.
 Institute of Historical Research, 1848, Print.

 - ^ Guppy, Henry Brougham, Homes of Family Names in Great Britain.
 1890.
 Print.